 Sadly however here they just reduce Morgana to a smirking villain who takes pleasure in killing for no reason.
-Clearly Morgause is meant to have had a bad influence on her in the year she was away from Camelot but in exactly what way is never made clear.
-Some fans have suggested Morgause enchanted Morgana, some have even suggested that Morgana did die and that it was merely a Shade like the Evil version of Lancelot, Morgana herself summons in series 4.
+Clearly Morgause is meant to have had a bad influence on her in the year she was away from Camelot, but in exactly what way is never made clear.
+Some fans have suggested Morgause enchanted Morgana, some have even suggested that Morgana did die and that it was merely a Shade like the evil version of Lancelot, Morgana herself summons in series 4.
 I don’t like this theory however as to me it just reduces Morgana to being a rather dull villain who turns completely evil because of a spell.

 Gwen would have had plenty of justification for siding with Morgana.
 Gwen has no real hatred of magic, but she would have every reason to want to see Uther removed from power.
 Not only did Uther kill her father in cold blood but he also refused to allow her and Arthur to be together as she was a mere servant.
-He hit her across the face and accused her of enchanting Arthur too, humiliating her and demeaning Arthur’s love for her “why else would he fall in love with someone like you”.
-He also tried to have her banished and when he falsely believed sorcery was involved.
+He even hit her across the face and accused her of enchanting Arthur too, and demeaned Arthur’s love for her “why else would he fall in love with someone like you”.
+He also tried to have her banished when he falsely believed sorcery was involved.

 I think they should have explained why she hated Arthur more too.
 I always thought that she was meant to have thought Arthur was in on Merlin poisoning her.
 This would also explain why she didn’t just tell Uther about that and have Merlin executed too.
 However its never actually explained why she doesn’t either shop Merlin in or hates Arthur.
-All I have is my fan explanation but really it was up to the writers to explain those big plot points not me.
+All I have is my fan explanation but really it was up to the writers to explain those big plot points, not me.

-Of course this is not to say that all of Morgana’s development in series 3 is bad.
+This is not to say that all of Morgana’s development in series 3 is bad.
 Katie McGrath’s performance is still brilliant as always.
 You can tell she really loves being able to play a much more outwardly villainous character and she is able to inject a lot of menace into the character.
 Even in moments where the character is written in a more cartoonish fashion, such as her constant evil grinning.

 I think my favourite evil grin moment of hers, of which there are many, is when Merlin is accused of using magic in “Goblin’s Gold”.
-Its not even Morgana that accuses Merlin its a Goblin.
+It’s not even Morgana that accuses Merlin its a Goblin.
 She has nothing to do with it, but Morgana still can’t help but laugh to herself as he is dragged away.
-It always made me chuckle that bit seeing how petty Morgana was.
+It always made me chuckle seeing how petty Morgana was.

 Also I loved Morgana’s relationship and interactions with Uther in this series too.
 Morgana completely plays Uther throughout the entire series.
 She appears to be the perfect daughter and for once, her and Uther do not quarrel.